Greg Stories

 I Put My Dog Down and LEARNED SOMETHING

 A leadership lesson on how perspective drives reactions.
 I signed the forms for death by injection and communal cremation.
-I handed the leash to the vet assistant and walked out the front door of the clinic—knowing I would never see Tuco again.
+My dog was then put to sleep and I walked out the front door of the clinic—knowing I would never see Tuco again.
 No ashes.
 No collar.
 No box.
 I picked him up at eight weeks old and had to put him down at nine and a half years old.
 And it did not bother me… at all.
 No flood of emotion.
 No sadness.
 Nothing.

 USE YOUR VOICE TO ENCOURAGE